College for Congregational Development

 The College of Congregational Development is the most exceptional leadership/professional development conference I have ever attended and that is saying a great deal since I have attended many in my 34 years as a teacher and administrator.
 During the week I learned and practiced many tools and techniques that I wish I had learned years ago to use in my classroom and in my role as an administrator facilitating groups.
 Besides the interesting content, techniques and tools we learned, the second most powerful piece of the college was the motivating and talented presenters.
 The content was presented in such a way that I could focus easily and was entertained at the same time.
 Through the use of visuals, humor and excellent concrete examples, the material became understandable and multiple ways to use the models became evident.
 This college is not only an excellent opportunity for congregational teams to grow in their understanding of their church dynamics, but it also teaches skills that can be used in all parts of one’s life on the job or at home.

 — Sarah Peters

-Please register for the college HERE.
+To register for the College, please call the Rev. Paul Frolick at 585-241-9317.
 Space at the College is limited.
 We encourage teams to register early to reserve their spot and take advantage of scholarship aid.

 For more information